hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-parameters.md

 ## The JDBC Type

-In addition to its Java type HotRod mayneed to determine its JDBC type; usually the JDBC type of a parameter is inferred from the `java-type` attribute.
+In addition to its Java type HotRod may need to determine its JDBC type; usually the JDBC type of a parameter is inferred from the `java-type` attribute.
 It can also be explicitly indicated using the `jdbc-type` attribute in the &lt;parameter tag, as in:

 ```xml